jadarnel27/joshthecoder.com/_posts/2019-02-12-orm-queries-too-much-null-checking.markdown

 When writing ORM code that's going to be converted into T-SQL, resist the urge to do this defensive coding.
 It's not necessary, and causes confusing (and potentially hard-to-tune) T-SQL to be generated.

-I hop[e this helps relieve a little bit of ORM pain for you folks out there!
+I hope this helps relieve a little bit of ORM pain for you folks out there!

 [1]: https://blogs.msdn.microsoft.com/dotnet/2017/11/15/nullable-reference-types-in-csharp/